JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 Did you install Helm charts from
 [Artifact Hub](https://artifacthub.io/) e.g., Redis and it created those disks for you?

+Is it an option to delete the data and start from scratch e.g., cache data?
+Or deploy a new solution side-by-side and migrate other apps to use it?

+Do you have a backup strategy for your data?
+No matter how you approach migration, you should have a backup strategy.
+This itself is a big topic and I'll cover that in a future post.
+Plan for failure and accidental disk deletion.

+Most likely, you must plan for a maintenance window for the migration.
+If that is not an option, then you have to plan your steps very carefully.

+Does your application already synchronize the data between each of its instances in the application layer?
+If that is the case, and you have your instances running in different availability zones, then does it matter if the disk is LRS or ZRS?
+Especially if you have configured the deployment to span across multiple availability zones.

+---

 If we keep the scope just in the `storage-app` in this post, then we can use